Once Upon a Horse...

 Once Upon a Horse... is a 1958 American Western comedy film written and directed by Hal Kanter.
-The film stars Dan Rowan, Dick Martin, Martha Hyer, Leif Erickson, Nita Talbot, James Gleason, and John McGiver with Olympic Gold medalist weightlifter Paul Anderson as the blacksmith.
-The film was released in September 1958, by Universal Pictures.
+The film stars the comedy team of Dan Rowan and Dick Martin, and features Martha Hyer, Leif Erickson, Nita Talbot, James Gleason, John McGiver, and Olympic gold medalist weightlifter Paul Anderson as the blacksmith.
+The film was released in September 1958, by Universal-International.